Review of Corporate Sustainability Reporting Directive (CSRD)

 What are the major implications for exporting countries?

-By reducing the number of large companies directly in the scope of the CSRD by about 80%, the proposed rules reduce the number of companies in low- and middle-income countries that have to provide information to their large business partners.
+By reducing the number of large companies directly in the scope of the CSRD by about 80%, the proposed rules will reduce the number of companies in low- and middle-income countries that have to provide information to their large business partners.

 Recommended Actions